retro-31/docker-spark-cluster/README.md

 ## Validate your cluster

-Just validate your cluster accesing the spark UI on each worker & master URL.
+Just validate your cluster by accessing the spark UI on each worker & master URL.

 ### Spark Master